How much do local pizza restaurants make, and what are the top pizza days of the year?

 According to Restaurant Dive, the U.S. pizza industry is worth nearly $46 billion in revenue.
 The top national pizza chains claim 60% of the market, which leaves a lot left over for regional and local pizza restaurants.

-That left us wondering, how much do local and independent pizza restaurants make on a normal day?
-And what days of the year are the ones where Americans most love hitting up their local pizza joint?
-Does National Pizza Day move the needle?
-What about other holidays?
+Which had us wondering, how much do local and independent pizza restaurants make on a normal day?
+And what days of the year do Americans most love hitting up their local pizza joint?
+And what about National Pizza Day?
+Does it move the needle?

 We analyzed credit card transaction data at local pizza restaurants from across the country to answer these questions and more.